 It’s Your Team

 Remember that at the end of the day, this is your team in your league.
 You have done the research and should feel confident in your knowledge and ability to outwit your opponents.
 Nobody knows more about your league and your circumstances than you do.
 You are the one clicking the “save” and “submit” buttons.
 More importantly, nobody else is paying for your team.
 You are.
-It’s smart to bounce ideas off people and try to gauge opinions on matchups, strategy and game theory from various members of the fantasy community.
+It is smart to bounce ideas off people and try to gauge opinions on matchups, strategy and game theory from various members of the fantasy community.
 Groupthink can be a beautiful thing.
-But at the end of the day, you have to make the decisions and stand by them.
+But at the end of the day, you must make the decisions and stand by them.

 Have Fun and Respect Your League